dixitaayush8/CMPE131_Moovify_Team12/README.md

 # CMPE131_Moovify_Team12
-To ensure that this project works (see requirements.txt for reference), download and install Python 2.7, Django, and the IMDBPy Python API found on this repo: https://github.com/alberanid/imdbpy
+To ensure that this project works (see requirements.txt for reference), download and install Python 2.7, Django, and this IMDBPy Python API: https://github.com/alberanid/imdbpy